genixpro/kwola/docs/architecture.md

 `fsync`, and atomic rename.
 Prepared-sample cache records include an explicit version and are rebuilt from traces when absent, stale, or corrupt.

+Instrumentation assigns resources a canonical URL identity, hashes bodies into external blobs, and realigns branch indexes between rewritten versions by branch signatures.
+The action-map JavaScript asset is independently versioned and contract-tested against static pages.

 ## Hooks and failures

 Hooks are ordered first by numeric `order`, then by unique name.
 Each hook declares its subscribed events and whether it is fatal.
 A best-effort failure is returned as a structured `HookFailure`; a fatal failure raises `HookExecutionError` containing the hook, event, error type, and message.
 Cleanup runs in reverse order.

+Testing's built-in order is telemetry (10), screenshot integrity (20), bug integrity (30), disposable sample precomputation (40), metrics (50), and best-effort report/video generation (60).
+Training uses the metrics hook at order 10.
+Screenshot and sample integrity failures are fatal; telemetry, bug audits, metrics, and report generation are best-effort and identify their hook and event on failure.

 `WorkerSupervisor` owns worker timeouts, crash detection, log collection, cancellation, graceful join, forced termination, and queue cleanup.
 Control and result messages are validated Pydantic objects and